ruben-bottu/ISP-class-schedule/README.md

 3. Modify the application.properties file to match your configuration.

 4. Run the Spring Boot project.

+5. You should now be able to send GET requests to:

+   > `localhost:8080/api/schedule/class_schedule`

-You should now be able to send GET requests to `localhost:8080/api/schedule/class_schedule` with in the body of the request a JSON array with the course ID's of the courses that you would like to take.
+   with in the body of the request a JSON array with the course ID's of the courses that you would like to take, e.g.

-   > JSON array example: [1, 2, 3, 4, 5]
+   > [7, 1, 5, 42, 6]

 ## License

    Everything in this project is licensed under the [GNU General Public License version 2](https://opensource.org/licenses/gpl-2.0.php)